ellakoa/postcard-poem/content/posts/tricksy-summer.md

   if a tad too short and a tad too late.

   Feeling pleased it had done its bit
-  Summer felt it was time to split.
+  Summer packed up shop and quit.
 alignPoemLeft: false
 removePostcardPadding: false
 address: Tricksy and Ditsy